A Service of

 The Bell Estate Seniors' Services

-Intergenerational programs, gentle exercise, music and dance, reminiscence, gardening, baking and cooking
+Intergenerational programs, gentle exercise, music and dance, reminiscence, gardening,

 679 Warden Ave., Scarborough, Ont., M1L3Z5